Priyabug/Deployment-and-Prevention-of-Threats-with-Google-Cloud-NGFW-Enterprise/README.md

-# 🚀 Deployment and Prevention of Threats with Google Cloud NGFW Enterprise
+# 🚀 Configuration of firewall policy rules to inspect traffic using IPS security profile in Google Cloud

 ## ✨ Description